A Worker Cooperative · Founded 2026 · Colorado

 How is this different from other cooperative platforms that have failed?

-Most cooperative platforms fail for one of three reasons: they run out of money before reaching scale, they get captured by a small group of insiders, or their members stop understanding what they own and the cooperative quietly becomes a corporation with cooperative branding.
+Most cooperative platforms fail for one of three reasons: they run out of money, get captured by insiders, or their members stop understanding what they own and the cooperative quietly becomes a corporation with cooperative branding.
 CommonWork is designed against all three.
-The governance structure has three independent branches with no single point of capture.
-The Founder Sunset clause and Steward of Mission role are irrevocable.
-And CommonWork Open University — Pillar 8 — exists specifically to ensure members never stop understanding what they own.
+The governance structure has three independent branches.
+The Founder Sunset and Steward of Mission provisions are irrevocable.
+And CommonWork Open University exists specifically to ensure members never stop understanding what they own.
 We studied what killed Mondragon's democratic culture and built the antidotes directly into the Articles of Incorporation.

 Is there a codebase?
 Where do I start if I want to contribute?